Greek central bank says fragile economic recovery faces risks

 The central bank predicts the economy will growth again this year, with the recovery picking up next year.
 But Stournaras added that the government first needed to conclude talks with creditors and adopt a national growth policy that is focused on implementing pending structural reforms.

-He also urged the government to review tax exemptions and favourable tax treatment - which he said could allow for a lowering of tax rates overall - as well as complete major privatisations to boost investment.
+He also urged the government to review tax exemptions and favorable tax treatment - which he said could allow for a lowering of tax rates overall - as well as complete major privatizations to boost investment.

 He urged Greece to fulfill its agreement with the euro zone so that the European Central Bank would resume funding access for Greek banks that was cut off earlier this month.